ZapadniLes/ZapadniLes/README.md

 - 👋 Hi, I’m @ZapadniLes
 - 👀 I’m interested in Linux and programming
-- 🌱 I’m currently learning C++, Python, HTML and CSS
+- 🌱 I’m currently learning C++, Python, Rust, HTML and CSS
 - 📫 How to reach me Discord: @ZapadniLes#9715